Table of Contents

 - Capture candid photos of your...

-On the other hand, the camera does capture videos from a wide angle and has night vision mode included as well.
-Unfortunately, it lacks two-way audio – you can only speak to your pooch but you can’t hear him.
+On the other hand, the camera captures videos from a wide angle and includes night vision mode.
+Unfortunately, it lacks two-way audio – you can only speak to your pooch, but you can’t hear him.

-Petzi dog camera also has dash replenishment enabled which allows you to set automatic reorders when the treats get low.
-Treat dispenser is a bit loud, however, so this camera may not be the best choice if your pooch gets easily spooked.
+Petzi dog camera also has dash replenishment enabled, allowing you to set automatic reorders when the treats get low.
+The treat dispenser is a bit loud, however, so this camera may not be the best choice if your pooch gets easily spooked.